Achedmi/Help-App/README.md

 ![Screenshot_1643736275.png](Help%20App%209f2d295b4dc74b74a37bb4a469a3abf0/Screenshot_1643736275.png)

-any img used in the app just been picked up randomlly !
+Any img used in the app just been picked up randomly !

-# Learning prosses:
+# Learning process:

-- State Managment
+- State Management
-- Files and Widgets Structring
+- Files and Widgets Structuring
 - bit of Animation
 - data manipulation
 - CI / CD